 In June 2015, Paragon Testing Enterprises, a subsidiary of The University of British Columbia (UBC), acquired CAEL from Carleton University.
-Since then, Paragon has reviewed and computerized the test so it can be delivered securely both in Canada and internationally.
-This version of the test is called CAEL CE, where CE stands for Computer Edition.
-CAEL CE was first launched in September 2017 and is now available at test centres across Canada.
+Since then, Paragon has reviewed and computerized the test so that you can take it securely from anywhere in the world.
+This version of the test is called CAEL CE (where CE stands for Computer Edition).
+CAEL CE was first launched in September 2017.
+Now, it’s available at test centres across Canada.
 Paragon will begin offering CAEL CE at test centres internationally in 2018.

-CAEL CE is accepted by universities and colleges across Canada: Over 180 Canadian institutions accept CAEL CE for admission to their academic programs.
-Visit the CAEL site to see a complete list of institutions.
+CAEL CE is accepted by universities and colleges across Canada.
+In fact, over 180 Canadian institutions use it as a basis for admission to their academic programs.
+You can find a complete list of institutions here.

 Preparing for CAEL

-- Sample tests: Available on the CAEL website, the free sample test includes sample test questions and answers to help test takers understand what to expect on each component of the CAEL Test.
+- Sample tests: Free sample tests provide both questions and answers to help test-takers understand what to expect for each section of the test.

-- CAEL CE overview: This free PDF explains what to expect on the test, including a discussion of the five test parts, their format, scoring methods, study tips and strategies, and more.
+- CAEL CE overview: This free PDF explains what to expect on the test.
+It discusses the five test parts, their format, scoring methods, study tips, and more.

-- Practice tests: Available in the CAEL online store, online practice tests and study programs are available to help test takers prepare for CAEL.
-Each practice test includes a complete answer key as well as sample responses taken from actual CAEL test takers.
+- Practice tests: Online practice tests and study programs are available to help test takers prepare for CAEL.
+Each practice test includes a complete answer key, as well as sample responses from actual test-takers.

 Top 10 Strategies for Success

 - Practice using a computer.
-CAEL CE is fully computer delivered, so ensure that you are comfortable with a mouse and keyboard.
-Practicing with CAEL CE’s free sample test is a good way to familiarize yourself with this format.
+You will take the CAEL CE on your computer.
+Therefore, ensure that you are comfortable with a mouse and keyboard.
+Practicing with CAEL CE’s free sample test is a good way to familiarize with this format.

-- Remember that CAEL CE is a test of academic English proficiency.
+- Remember that CAEL CE is a test of academic English.
 CAEL CE assesses your ability to use English in an academic context.
 One of the best ways to prepare is to immerse yourself in as much academic English as you can.
-Read news and journal articles; listen to podcasts and audiobooks on academic subject material; and practice writing via a blog, journal, emails, etc., even for just a few minutes a day.
+Read news and journal articles; listen to podcasts and audiobooks on academic subject material; and practice writing journals and emails to proficient English-speakers.

 - Use a wide range of vocabulary and grammatical structures.
 Try to show the range of your vocabulary in your writing and speaking.
 Avoid using the same words over and over again.
-Remember to use varied grammatical structures and construct sentences that differ in length and complexity.
-During your preparation for CAEL CE, you may even want to have a system for keeping track of new academic terms, such as using index cards, a notebook, or a chart on your computer.
+Remember to use varied grammatical structures, and use sentences that differ in length and complexity.
+During your preparation, you may even want to have a system for keeping track of new academic terms, such as using index cards, a notebook, or a chart on your computer.

 - Manage your time.
-Many test takers find it challenging to keep track of the time while writing a test.
-CAEL CE is fully computer delivered, and you will see a timer on each screen, telling you how much time you’ve got left for that section.
+Many test-takers find it challenging to keep track of the time while writing a test.
+However, you will see a timer on each screen during the test, telling you how much time you’ve got left for that section.
 Keeping an eye on these timers can help you gauge how to pace yourself throughout the test.